Training for Longevity: How Function Builds Resilience

 Sample Functional Workout for Longevity

-• Warm-Up: 5 min light cardio + dynamic mobility drills
+Warm-Up: 5 minutes of light cardio followed by dynamic mobility drills

 Start Building a Stronger Future